Jumperr-labs/jumper-ble-logger/README.md

 ## Usage
 - Make sure Jumper's Logging Agent is running
 `sudo service jumper-agent start`
-- Create a config file of a JSON format such as _"config_sample.json"_
+- Modify _"/etc/jumper_ble_logger/events_config.json"_ to create new types of events if needed
 - Run `hciconfig` and check your current available HCI devices
-- Start the BLE Logger: `jumper-ble-logger --config-file config_sample.json`
+- Start the BLE Logger: `sudo service jumper-ble start`
 - Run `hciconfig` again to see your newly created HCI device
 - Start your gateway program as usual.
 Make sure to connect to the newly created HCI device.
 The BLE Logger will start logging as soon as you connect to a peripheral and discover its characteristics.

+## Troubleshooting
+Check out the following files for logs:
+- /var/log/jumper-ble.err
+- /var/log/jumper-ble.log
+- /var/log/jumper-agent.err
+- /var/log/jumper-agent.log

 ## Contact Us
 We are happy to help!
 Feel free to contact us about any issue and give us your feedback at [info@jumper.io](mailto:info@jumper.io)